flaviomalavazi/lakeflow-community-connectors/sources/ga4_reporting/QUICKSTART.md

 ### Authentication Errors

-**Error:** `Failed to get access token: 400`
+**Error:** `Failed to get access token: 400` or `401 Unauthorized`

 **Solutions:**
+- Verify your service account JSON is complete and valid
+- Ensure the service account has been granted access to the GA4 property (Admin > Property Access Management)
+- Check that the Google Analytics Data API is enabled in your GCP project
-- Verify your client_id and client_secret are correct
+- Verify the service account email and private key are correct
-- Ensure refresh_token hasn't been revoked
-- Regenerate refresh token using OAuth 2.0 Playground
+- Install required dependencies: `pip install google-auth` or `pip install cryptography`

 ### Empty Results